Nitrogen Oxides (NOx) Emissions

 Three-way Catalytic Converter

-A catalytic converter substrate consists of aluminum oxide honeycomb coated with materials like platinum and palladium.
+A catalytic converter substrate consists of an aluminum oxide honeycomb coated with materials like platinum and palladium.
 They react and remove (CO) carbon monoxide and (HC) hydrocarbon from the exhaust stream.

 A two-way catalytic converter works by oxidizing CO and HC to (CO2) carbon dioxide and water.
 A three-way catalytic converter also removes (NOx) oxides of nitrogen from the exhaust.